Ball Green Primary School

 The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this should be your first point of contact.
 If further support is required, the class teacher liaises with the SENCO and other key members of staff for further advice and support.

-This may involve working alongside outside agencies such as Health and Social Services, and/or the Behaviour Support Service.
+This may involve working alongside outside agencies such as Health and Social Services, and/or the Behaviour Support Service (please see above).

 - What specialist services and expertise are available at or accessed by the setting?

-We have access to support from SEND services, Educational Psychology, School Nurses, Speech Therapy, School Counselling Service, Boat House ASD Team, INSPIRE, CAMHS, IFIS are also able to provide support within school in a range of areas.
-We have our own specialist Inclusion Centre which caters for pupils with additional needs and is staffed with highly skilled teaching and support staff.
+We have access to support from SEND services, Educational Psychology, School Nurses, Speech and Language Therapy, School Counselling Service, Occupational Therapy (OT), Boat House ASD Team, INSPIRE, CAMHS, IFIS are also able to provide support within school in a range of areas.
 We also employ a private counsellor who supports pupils having social and emotional difficulty.

 We are also part of the Opportunity Area Funding (OAF) programme/project for Stoke-On-Trent which means that we have access to our own Speech and Language Therapist (Sarah Sansome) and we can access other services such as the school readiness and communication champion.